 “If you raise [the price of] the effing hot dog, I will kill you,” Sinegal said.
 “Figure it out.”

 Simple.
-When it comes to hot dogs, Costco does not price them based on market demand.
-They set their prices based on their own costs as well as the value the hot dogs can afford.
+Costco doesn’t set its prices for hot dogs based on what the market would tolerate.
+They set their prices in accordance with their own costs as well as the affordability of the hot dogs.

-People would spend $1.75, or more, for the bargain, according to Jelinek.
-Is that extra 25 cents worth more than the goodwill and foot traffic produced by a combo that hasn’t changed its price in nearly 35 years?
+Jelinek predicted that consumers would spend at least $1.75 on the offer.
+But would that extra 25 cents be worth more than the goodwill and foot traffic brought about by a combination that has maintained its pricing for almost 35 years?
 Most likely not.
-Customers that visit Costco are entertained, satiated, and energised by the hot dog lunch.
-If they get it right before leaving the store, they’ll remember how well they were handled.
-That’s more valuable than keeping up with inflation.
+The hot dog lunch provides amusement, gratification, and fuel for Costco shoppers.
+If they receive it right before leaving the store, they will remember how well they were treated.
+It’s more valuable than simply keeping up with inflation.

 Therefore, Costco must continue selling the popular food court item while keeping an eye on its price.
 The company, which had relied on Hebrew National since 1984 to produce their all-kosher dogs, stopped working with them when supply costs threatened to rise in 2009.
 Instead, they moved their hot dog production in-house.
 In Los Angeles, a Kirkland’s Signature hot dog factory was built.
 They constructed a second factory in Chicago for when they needed to increase production.

 Additionally, they had to control soft drink-related costs.
 Costco chose to partner with Pepsi in 2013 to maintain their iconic $1.50 price sticker after their agreement with Coca-Cola was slated to increase the price.